 The student must submit the academic request form to all educational institutions attended (secondary which includes grades 9-12 and post-secondary).

 The student must request that all educational institutions attended submit the forms to WES.
 Please note: If WES does not receive all transcripts from educational institutions attended by the student, it will delay the evaluation process.
-It is important that the student follows-up with their academic institutions to ensure that they submit the transcripts in a timely manner.
+It is important that the student follows-up with their academic institutions

 The student must apply online to ECE in order to have their credentials evaluated and pay the application fee for the evaluation from ECE.
 (Contact the agency for fees).
 Secondary school students must request a general evaluation report and post-secondary students must request a detailed evaluation report.